ytzhang1203/RIM-Laboratory.github.io/index.md

 ---
 ---
 Welcome to the Robot Interaction and Manipulation Lab!
 Our mission is to develop tactile sensing capabilities for humanoid robots.

-Our research interests include but are not limited to:

-🖐️ **Tactile sensors**.
-We develop tactile sensors for humanoid systems.

-🧠 **Manipulation skill learning**.
-We enable robot to learn minimally intrusive object manipulation skills through tactile sensing.

-🌐 **Human-robot interaction**.
-We explore ways that help robots collaborate with human in contact-rich environments, such as teleoperation.

 **Openings:**
 - We are seeking candidates for Master's program, visiting students, full-time Research Assistants, Research Associates, and PostDocs.
 If you are passionate to work with us, please fill in this form: